szepeviktor/custom-sucuri/readme.txt

 == Description ==

 Custom settings for [Sucuri Scanner](https://wordpress.org/plugins/sucuri-scanner/) plugin.

+The author has no association with Sucuri LLC.

 * Restrict the admin interface to a specific user
 * Hide Sucuri WAF (web application firewall) related UI elements